Nutrient Credit Trading Program; Mass Certification

 • the calculation of credits will be made using formulas described in the Phase 2 WIP Nutrient Trading Supplement; and

-• this point source certification will expire September 30, 2025.
+• this point source certification will expire on September 30, 2020.

-TDD users may contact the Board through the Pennsylvania Hamilton Relay Service at (800) 654-5984.
+TDD users may contact the Environmental Hearing Board (Board) through the Pennsylvania AT&T Relay Service at (800) 654-5984.

 Appeals must be filed with the Board within 30 days of receipt of notice of this action unless the appropriate statute provides a different time.
 This paragraph does not, in and of itself, create any right of appeal beyond that permitted by applicable statutes and decisional law.

-A notice of appeal form and the Board's rules of practice and procedure may be obtained online at http://ehb.courtapps.com or by contacting the Secretary to the Board at (717) 787-3483.
-The notice of appeal form and the Board's rules are also available in braille and on audiotape from the Secretary to the Board.
+Copies of the appeal form and the Board's rules of practice and procedure may be obtained at http://ehb.courtapps.com or by contacting the Secretary to the Board at (717) 787-3483.
+The appeal form and the Board's rules are also available in braille and on audiotape from the Secretary to the Board.

 Important legal rights are at stake.
 Individuals should show this document to a lawyer at once.
 Persons who cannot afford a lawyer may qualify for free pro bono representation.
 Call the Secretary to the Board at (717) 787-3483 for more information.
 A lawyer is not needed to file a notice of appeal with the Board.